Saviska-Jay/Database-Solution-for-Quiet-Attic-Films/README.md

 Quiet Attic Films is a film production company based in London, England who specialize in making short information films and advertisements for television.
 They wanted to design and implement a database that meets the requirements for their data.
-The information they want to store there:
+🔅The information they want to store there:
-Client’s information
+Client’s information,
-Production information
+Production information,
-Staff information
+Staff information,
-Location information
+Location information,
-Payment information
+Payment information, and
 Property information.